 So, if you wanted complete control over that chest hair, a trimmer may be your best bet.

-As I said, there are areas of the chest that can be tricky to tackle with clippers.
-For example, under the collarbone (if you’re quite boney) or around the nipples.
+There are areas of the chest that can be tricky to tackle with clippers.

-The narrow blade of a trimmer would be more effective in these areas.
+The narrow blade of a body groomer would be more effective in these areas.

 Another reason why you may eventually want to invest in a trimmer or groomer is the risk of overuse.
 Let me explain.

-A lot of you may have asked this question because you want to “double-up”.
-You’re using clippers for another purpose and want to know if you can also use it on your chest.
+A lot of you may have asked this question because you want to “double up”.
+You’re using clippers for another purpose and want to know if you can also use them on your chest.

 You just have to balance the benefits of not having to buy a separate trimmer or groomer against the risk of your only device losing steam sooner than it would otherwise.